SlotNSlot/SlotNSlot_Contract/ContractAPI.md

     true if initial player seed is set by *occupy*

-  - bool public initialProviderSeedReady
+  - bool public initialBankerSeedReady

-    true if initial provider seed is set by *setProviderSeed*
+    true if initial banker seed is set by *setBankerSeed*

   - bytes32[3] previousPlayerSeed

     stores playerseed of the previous game

-  - bytes32[3] previousProviderSeed
+  - bytes32[3] previousBankerSeed

-    stores providerseed of the previous game
+    stores bankerseed of the previous game

   - Game[3] mGame;